danielneil/Shark-Plugins/README.md

 ```
 ## sma

-Computes a simple moving average.
+Computes a moving average - the average value of a certain number of previous periods.

 ```
   - name: sma